Johann Peter Eckermann: Writings

 Eckermann is chiefly remembered for his important contributions to the knowledge of the great poet contained in his Conversations with Goethe (1836–1848).
 To Eckermann Goethe entrusted the publication of his Nachgelassene Schriften (posthumous works) (1832–1833).
 He was also joint-editor with Friedrich Wilhelm Riemer (1774–1845) of the complete edition of Goethe's works in 40 volumes (1839–1840).
 He died at Weimar on 3 December 1854.

 Eckermann's Gespräche mit Goethe (vols: i. and ii.
 1836; volume iii.
-1848; 7th edition, Leipzig, 1899; best edition by Ludwig Geiger, Leipzig, 1902) have been translated into almost all the European languages, (English translations by Margaret Fuller, Boston, 1839; Allan Blunden,2022; and John Oxenford, London, 1850).
+1848; 7th edition, Leipzig, 1899; best edition by Ludwig Geiger, Leipzig, 1902) have been translated into almost all the European languages, (English translations by Margaret Fuller, Boston, 1839; Allan Blunden, 2022; and John Oxenford, London, 1850).

 Besides this work and the Beiträge zur Poesie, Eckermann published a volume of poems (Gedichte, 1838.
 See J. P. Eckermanns Nachlaß edited by Friedrich Tewes, volume i.
 (1905), and an article by RM Meyer in the Goethe-Jahrbuch, xvii.
 (1896)).

+Legacy

+Avital Ronell's Dictations: On Haunted Writing (1993) deploys psychoanalytic techniques to examine Goethe's "literary parasitism" of Eckermann, arguing that the phantasm of Goethe evoked by Eckermann takes over authorship of the Conversations and brings about the "forgetting" of Eckermann.